ksator/automation_summit_Q3_2018/README.md

 ### Start SaltStack proxies

-You need one salt proxy process per device. to start the proxy for vMX-1 with a debug log level, use this command:
+You need one salt proxy process per device. to start the proxy for the device ```vMX-1``` with a debug log level, use this command:
 ```
-sudo salt-proxy -l debug --proxyid=vMX-1
+# sudo salt-proxy -l debug --proxyid=vMX-1
 ```
 if you prefer to run it as a daemon, use this command:
 ```
-sudo salt-proxy -d --proxyid=vMX-1
+# sudo salt-proxy -d --proxyid=vMX-1
 ```
+To see the SaltStack processes, run this command:
 ```
-ps -ef | grep salt
+# ps -ef | grep salt
 ```
 ### SaltStack keys